Mub1532/linux-on-repl/README.md

 - If you want to have a permanent file system instead of just using iso, you need to have a basic understanding of using QEMU
 - After the first run, remove the line qemu-img create -f qcow2 img.qcow 5G
-- If you do not have hacker plan/boosted repl, you may need to lower the storage from 5GB to >1GB
+- If you do not have hacker plan/boosted repl, you may need to lower the storage from 5GB to >1GB#
+- If the linux is slow, its repl.it what you expect, so i recommend using a light linux distro, example: tinycore